aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Once you're comfortable enough with the app, proceed with a sense of curiosity :wink: as we enable authentication and lock down parts of the UI and some of the web API to only authenticated users.

+## Auth0 Setup
+1. Open your browser, go to Auth0.com and signup for a new account.
+1. Enter the domain, in this format `cohortName-yourFirstName`, for example `matai-2021-john`.
+1. Select **Australia** as your *Region*.
+1. Make sure **Development** is selected as the *Environment tag*.
+1. Click *Create*.
+1. Go to *Applications*, and click on *Create Application* button
+1. Give your application a name, for example `fruits`, then select **Single Page Web Applications** and click the *Create* button.
+This application will be used for our front-end app.
+1. In Auth0.com, set the **Allowed Callback Url** with `http://localhost:3000/, http://localhost:3000/register`
+1. In Auth0.com, set the **Allowed Logout Url** with `http://localhost:3000/`
+1. In Auth0.com, set the **Allowed Web Origins** with `http://localhost:3000/`

 ## 1. Client-side: Determine if the current user is signed in

 Our existing code contains a couple of clever `IfAuthenticated` and `IfNotAuthenticated` components in `client/components/Authenticated.jsx`.
 They render their child components based on the status of the user.

-Fortunately, `authenticare/client` package exports an `isAuthenticated` function.
-Here are [the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/client/isAuthenticated.md).
+Fortunately, `auth0` package exports an `isAuthenticated` function.
 This function will check to see if there is an auth token in the user's `localStorage`, and that it hasn't yet expired.
 We'll get to adding the token later.

 Right now there is a placeholder `isAuthenticated` function which is hard-coded to return `true`.
 Make use of `authenticare`'s `isAuthenticated` function instead.